abap-wasm/abap-wasm/README.md

 This means every change is tested in isolation, giving a complete Continious Integration setup the way it is [supposed to work](https://martinfowler.com/articles/continuousIntegration.html).

-Static analysis is performed by [abaplint](https://abaplint.org)
+Static analysis is performed by [abaplint](https://abaplint.org).

-To make unit tests run, the downported(702) ABAP code is [transpiled](https://github.com/abaplint/transpiler) to javascript, which then can be run on github actions.
+To run unit tests, the downported(702) ABAP code is [transpiled](https://github.com/abaplint/transpiler) to javascript, which then can be run on [GitHub Actions](https://github.com/features/actions).
 Again, the transpiling is fragile, but works here and now for everyone as open source.

 ![transpiled example](img/transpiled.png)